The Best Paint for Kitchen Cabinets: Everything You Need to Know!

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

-First, let's cover the 2 types of kitchen cabinet paints I have personally used and recommend.
+First, let's cover the two types of kitchen cabinet paints I have personally used and recommend.

 Paints That Minimize Brush Marks & Don't Require Primer

 Let me start by noting that I don't personally recommend painting the inside of your cabinets.
 I only paint the doors (inside and outside) and the cabinet frame.
 Doing that will save you so, so, so much time.
-I also get asked a lot about whether you should use a paint sprayer.
+I'm also frequently asked about whether to use a paint sprayer.
 I believe all of the paints listed below would work with a paint sprayer.
 But I personally have found that the amount of prep involved for spraying something INSIDE your home is simply not worth the hassle or effort.

-I also want to mention that there is no paint on the market that I am aware of that will get rid of wood grain in your cabinets!
-You can minimize how visible the wood grain is by using a completely flat paint or topcoat (which reflects less light and therefore makes it harder to see the wood grain), but paint alone is not going to magically get rid of it for you.
+I also want to mention that, to the best of my knowledge, there is no type of paint on the market that can eliminate the wood grain in your cabinets.
+You can get the best finish to minimize how visible the wood grain is by using a completely flat paint or topcoat (which reflects less light and therefore makes it harder to see the wood grain), but paint alone is not going to magically get rid of it for you.

 With that in mind, let's dive into the best paints for kitchen cabinets!